carmelosammarco/ads4MO/README.md

 **The stand-alone App for Windows OS can be downloaded from [HERE](https://www.dropbox.com/s/e5ilv9x84m4m0gk/ads4mo-win.exe?dl=0).**

 The APP was developed, compiled and tested in Windows 10 environment.
 As soon as I have time I will try to test it in other Windows environments.
-It will generate a folder called "CMEMS_DATA" in which all the data downloaded are going to be stored.
+It will generate a folder  in which all the data downloaded are going to be stored.
 This folder will be stored in the same system path where the executable "ads4mo-win.exe" is located.

 ---------

 **The stand-alone App for macOS can be downloaded from [HERE](https://www.dropbox.com/s/vimrdqhcri5tevm/ads4mo-macOS.zip?dl=0).**

 If the APP doesn't start because of "unidentified developer" message then you need to give the system the permission to run it.
 In more details, please to go in **Security & Privacy** (Tab "General") and then click on the button which will allows the execution of the tool.
-It will create a Desktop folder called "CMEMS_DATA" which will store all the data downloaded.
+It will create a Desktop folder  which will store all the data downloaded.

 ---------